-Up to 1 day UK - 1 staff for up to 12 pupils + 1 extra staff for every additional 10 pupils

-Visits abroad - 1 staff for every 10 pupils (ensuring that female and male staff are present where male and female pupils attend)

-For high-risk trips - At least 2 staff must accompany a School mini bus (13 pupils) on any off-site activity, including sports that are high risk unless agreed otherwise by the EVC.
+Up to 1 day UK 1 staff for up to 12 pupils + 1 extra staff for every additional 10 pupils Visits abroad 1 staff for every 10 pupils (ensuring that female and male staff are present (see note in 'Residential Activities' above) where male and female pupils attend) For high-risk trips At least 2 staff must accompany a School mini bus (13 pupils) on any off-site activity, including sports that are high risk, unless agreed otherwise by the EVC.
 If necessary, additional members of staff should follow the group in their car if there is no room on the bus.
 This will allow for additional staff coverage if a child is ill, or requires medical attention.